-In order to use SSWD’s testing accommodations, It is the student’s responsibility to schedule exams with accommodations using the Exam Scheduling Form.
+In order to use SAC’s testing accommodations, It is the student’s responsibility to schedule exams with accommodations using the SAC Exam Scheduling Form.
 Alternatively, students may also make different arrangements directly with faculty.

 Reduced Distraction Environment